Morocco's Silver Town: The Essential Travel Guide to Tiznit

 Relax on Aglou Beach

-A 15-kilometre-drive west of Tiznit will take you to Aglou, a charming fishing village surrounded by white sandy beaches and impressive dunes.
-It provides the perfect blend of natural beauty and convenience, with a range of beachside amenities and a scenic corniche that’s perfect for leisurely strolls.
+A 15-kilometre-drive west of Tiznit will take you to Aglou, a charming fishing village surrounded by sandy beaches and impressive dunes.
+It's the perfect spot to enjoy a day on Morocco's Atlantic coast, with a scenic corniche that’s perfect for leisurely strolls.

 In the summer months, you can rent an umbrella and sun loungers to enjoy the seaside atmosphere, with more local families than tourists frequenting the area.
 Aside from being a desirable beach location, Aglou is a popular surfing destination throughout the year.